artem78/AutoScreenshot/.github/ISSUE_TEMPLATE/bug_report.md

 Which version of program do you use?
 *If it\`s not latest, it\`s possible that bug already has been fixed in newer release.*

+**OS**
+Your operation system with version.
+For example: Windows 7 64bit

 **Additional context**
 Add any other context about the problem here.